-What makes this bread so tasty is the added Italian cheeses like Parmesan, Pecorino or Romano.
-Black pepper is usually mixed into the bread as well, for a unique Cacio e Pepe flavor.
-This bread goes with any Easter meal, whether you are serving brunch, lunch or dinner, and it is fairly simple to prepare.
+What makes this bread so tasty is the added sheep’s milk cheese of pecorino.
+Black pepper is also mixed into the bread as well, for a unique cacio e pepe flavor.
+This bread goes with any Easter meal, and it is fairly simple to prepare in a loaf pan.

-I just love the braided loaf presentation and I thought it would be fun to slice and serve on a buffet or more formally in a basket for brunch.
-I bet it would make a great sandwich bread too, that is if there is any leftover?
-Maybe make two?
+I just love the braided loaf presentation and I thought it would be fun to slice and serve on the family table for a small gathering at brunch or dinner.
+I bet it would make a great sandwich bread too because of all the hints of cheese.
 Happy Easter!

 2 1/2 cups all purpose flour

 3 extra large eggs + 1 yolk

 1 teaspoon salt

 1/8 cup warm water